 - Meteorology

 - Age Distribution

 - Fuel Supply

 - Inspection and Maintenance

 - Link Source Type

 - Links

 - Link Drive Schedule

 - Operating Mode Distribution

+- Hotelling

-• Off-Network
+- Off-Network

 When using the AEDT GUI to create roadways and parking facilities in the map viewer, AEDT will generate Links input files for Roadway Links, Parking Facility Links and Construction Links.
 Only the Roadway Links and Parking Facility Links can be modeled with MOVES.
-Construction Links need to be modeled with NONROAD and manually appended to the MOVES.
-Please refer to the AEDT User Guide for information on exporting Roadway Links, Parking Facility Links, and Construction Links files.
+Construction Links need to be modeled separate from onroad activity, using the nonroad model within MOVES and manually appended to the MOVES-Onroad results (see section below on the Nonroad Data Manager).
+Please refer to the AEDT User Manual for information on exporting Roadway Links, Parking Facility Links, and Construction Links files.

 The remainder of this section describes the PDM inputs and how they specifically relate to using MOVES for developing emissions inventories and emission rates for AERMOD to be utilized with AEDT.
-The analyst should rely on interagency coordination to determine the appropriateness of the project specific input data that is to be imported into MOVES.
-The analyst should also refer to the MOVES User's Guide for the mechanics of using the data importers for project level analysis.
+The analyst should rely on interagency coordination to determine the appropriateness of the project-specific input data that is to be imported into MOVES.
+The analyst should also refer to the MOVES technical guidance for the mechanics of using the data importers for project level analysis.4